 A drug and alcohol testing program for existing employees should be implemented for those that operate a vehicle for work.
-Include formal procedures for random, reasonable suspicion, post-accident, and follow-up testing.
+Include in the program formal procedures for random, reasonable, suspicious, post-accident and followup testing.
 It is important that any implementation of such a plan meets the Ontario Human Rights Code.